Dundee Satellite Station Ltd

 We offer a range of services to the UK and International Space sector including reception and transmitting facilities in VHF, UHF, L-band, S-band, X-band and Ku-band as well as a range of consultancy services around this from RF through to data processing software, and integration to existing systems.
 We can provide quality support from your initial design phase looking at comms options and link budgets, through to "premium" ground station support (e.g. signal analysis and recording, orbit determination, etc) during critical phases such as LEOP or following anomalous behaviour, and on to cost-effective routine operations for data up and down links.

-In current operation are 3.7m and 2.4m tracking antennas, with two 2.8m antennas due to re-enter service over the summer of 2021.
+In current operation are 3.7m, 2.4m, and two 2.8m tracking antennas.
 Future plans include a 3.0m geostationary antenna and an upgrade to 5m for ones of the tracking systems.
 Further down the line we are already in discussion with other organisations with a view to providing an integrated service offering greater geographic coverage over more of Europe and with additional benefit of multiple-site resilience.

 We can host 3rd party equipment and, subject to planning and civil engineering approval, 3rd party antennas on the site.